scylladb/care-pet/docs/getting_started.md

 ### Using the Application

-Open http://127.0.0.1:8000/ in a browser or send an HTTP request from the CLI:
+Open a different terminal to send an HTTP request from the CLI:

+    $ docker exec -it go-app sh
     $ curl -v http://127.0.0.1:8000/

 expected output: